 Mission Man Sentenced for Involuntary Manslaughter

-United States Attorney Brendan V. Johnson announced that a Mission, South Dakota, man convicted of Involuntary Manslaughter was sentenced on May 13, 2014, by U.S. Magistrate Judge Mark A. Moreno.
+United States Attorney Randolph J. Seiler announced that a Mission, South Dakota, man convicted of Involuntary Manslaughter was sentenced on May 23, 2017, by U.S. District Judge Roberto A. Lange.

-This case was investigated by the Rosebud Sioux Tribe Law Enforcement Services and the Federal Bureau of Investigation.
-Assistant U.S. Attorney Tim Maher prosecuted the case.
+This case was investigated by the Federal Bureau of Investigation and the Rosebud Sioux Tribe Law Enforcement Services.
+Assistant U.S. Attorney Kirk Albertson prosecuted the case.

-Whirlwind Solider was immediately turned over to the custody of the U.S. Marshals Service.
+McCloskey was immediately remanded to the custody of the U.S. Marshals Service.